Magnuson Park: Naval use

 The first park at Sand Point was established in 1900 as Carkeek Park, a gift from developers Mr. and Mrs. Morgan J. Carkeek.
 After World War I, a movement was begun to build Naval Air Station (NAS) Seattle at Sand Point, and King County began acquiring surrounding parcels.
 In 1922 the U.S. Navy began construction on the site, which it was leasing from the county, and in 1926 the Navy was deeded the 413 acre field outright.
 The name Carkeek Park was subsequently given to a new park on the west side of the city, north of Ballard on Puget Sound.
 This deed amounted to a public gift of $500,000 from the county to the Navy, in 1926 dollars; this would be $5,283,000 in 2005 dollars, not including significant real estate appreciation.
-The facility then became known Naval Air Station Sand Point.
+The facility then became known as Naval Air Station Sand Point.

+During construction of the naval air station, the Sand Point Airfield was the origin of the first successful aerial circumnavigation of the world, which was completed in 1924.

 Naval Air Station Seattle was deactivated in 1970 and the airfield was shut down; the reduced base was renamed "Naval Support Activity Seattle."
 Negotiations began as to who would receive the surplus property.